 Two hundred years after his birth, the Assumptionists have spread far beyond France and are found throughout the world.
-Beginning in November 2009 through November 2010, there will be events at the College and abroad marking Fr. d’Alzon’s birth and contributions.
+From November 2009 through November 2010, there were events at the College and abroad marking Fr. d’Alzon’s birth and contributions.

 The Emmanuel d’Alzon Bicentennial celebrations will allow the Augustinians of the Assumption and Assumption College to remember the man and his accomplishments.

 The President’s Lecture Series at Assumption College is a public forum in which important ethical, spiritual and human issues are illuminated and examined within the Catholic intellectual tradition.